pkeffect/functions/functions/filters/multimodel/README.md

 > ⚠️ **Work in Progress** - This filter is actively being developed.
 Results may vary and features are subject to change.
 Please report issues and provide feedback!

-An advanced multi-model orchestration filter for Open WebUI that enables seamless conversations between multiple local AI models with enhanced persona integration and reasoning capabilities.
+An advanced multi-model orchestration filter for Open WebUI that enables seamless conversations between multiple AI models with enhanced persona integration and reasoning capabilities.

 ## 🚀 Features

 ### 🤖 Multi-Model Orchestration
-- Run conversations with 2-4 local Ollama models simultaneously
+- Run conversations with 2-4 models simultaneously
 - Three conversation modes: General, Collaboration, and Debate
 - Enhanced model display with icons and persona awareness
 - Real-time streaming responses with formatted output